 1.1 Grant of Options.
-Effective as of the date of grant specified in the Award Summary, the Company grants to Participant Options to purchase up to the number of shares of the Company's Class A common stock ("Shares") specified in the Award Summary.
+Effective as of the date of grant specified in the Award Summary, the Company grants to Participant Options to purchase up to the number of Shares specified in the Award Summary.
 Such Options are granted as an incentive to work to increase the value of the Company for its stockholders.

 1.2 Nature of Options.
 The Award Summary shall designate whether the Options are a Nonqualifed Stock Option or Incentive Stock Option.
-Options awarded under this Agreement may not be exercised at any time until such Options are vested as provided in the Award Summary governing such Options.
-Except as otherwise provided in the Award Summary or this Agreement, the Options granted hereunder shall terminate on the earlier of (i) the seventh anniversary of the Date of Grant, or (ii) the date such Options are fully exercised, unless earlier terminated under Section 4 or 5 of this Agreement.
+The Options may not be exercised at any time until the Options are vested, as provided in Section 1.3.